 - Periodically shred all documents with PII that you no longer need.

 - Never carry SSN cards in your wallet.
 Substitute a photo on your smartphone.

 - Store rarely used items in a safe deposit box.

-You should monitor PII and correct all errors in your files ASAP.
+You want to do whatever you can to keep from finding your identity on the dark web, which is why it’s important to keep an eye on your PII and correct all errors in your files ASAP.
 This includes court records, scams, and other evidence of identity crimes.
-You could do some of these tasks but they’re extremely time-consuming.
+You could do some of these tasks on your own, but they’re extremely time-consuming.

-Here's how IDShield can help.
-We monitor credit accounts, USPS change of address forms, bank account numbers, medical insurance details, payday loans, passports, email addresses, social media and a slew of other PII, so you don't have to waste precious time.
+Here’s how IDShield can help.
+With an IDShield Membership, you’ll get monitoring for such things as credit accounts, USPS change of address forms, bank account numbers, medical insurance details, payday loans, passports, email addresses, social media and a slew of other PII so you don’t have to waste your precious time.